Customs flows

 Corrections

-Corrections to a customs shipment can be done through the UI by editing the declaration.
-However, these corrections can also be done through the API.
-There are three possible correction mechanisms through the API:
+Corrections to a customs shipment can be done through the API.
+There are four possible correction mechanisms:

 The correct method depends on the declaration’s state in the customs flow.